Miss England

 Miss England is a national beauty pageant in England.

 History

-The contest, title owned by the Miss World organisation is organised each year by Angie Beasley, a winner of 25 beauty contests in the 1980s and has organised beauty pageants around the country on behalf of Miss World, including Miss United Kingdom, Miss England, Miss Scotland and Miss Wales.
+The contest, the title of which is owned by the Miss World organisation, is organised each year by Angie Beasley.
+A winner of 25 beauty contests in the 1980s, she has organised beauty pageants around the UK on behalf of Miss World, including Miss United Kingdom, Miss England, Miss Scotland and Miss Wales.

 The contest often attracts celebrity judges at local and national finals.
-Many celebrities have also judged the regional heats for the competition around the country including glamour model Jordan, who joined the judging panel for Miss Sussex.
+Many celebrities have also judged the regional heats for the competition around the country.